If you received this from someone else, or unformatted, click here to

 “It would be best if the logo was embossed, and definitely not light or fading in color.
 If the logo is embossed this helps for the center to become strong.”

-Read the full advice in the FPMT Members Area.
+Read the full advice in the FPMT Affiliates Area.

 The practice of Namgyälma removes obstacles to long life and brings powerful purification for all sentient beings.